westermo/libfcgi/README.md

-libfcgi - Fast CGI wrapper for CGI
+libfcgi - Fast CGI Developer's Kit
 ==================================

 This is a stripped down version of the [FastCGI Developer's Kit][0].